Shadow (2018 film): Plot

-Jingzhou, using a metal umbrella weapon, is repeatedly unsuccessful in his practice duels against Ziyu, who mimics Yang Cang's guandao (halberd) technique.
+Jingzhou, using a metal umbrella, is unsuccessful in his practice duels against Ziyu, who mimics Yang Cang's guandao technique.
 Ziyu gets increasingly angry and abusive.
-Xiao Ai suggests that Jingzhou fight using feminine moves and embrace the umbrella's representation of yin (the concept of yin in Chinese philosophy is associated with darkness, water, and femininity), which would serve as a more effective counter to Yang Cang's spear, which represents yang (associated with light, fire, and masculinity).
-Xiao Ai is able to demonstrate a counter to Yang's techniques using her moves.
-Jingzhou meets with Tian and instructs him to lead and train a hundred convicts that Ziyu had recruited.
+Xiaoai suggests that Jingzhou fight with feminine moves and embrace the umbrella's representation of yin, which would serve as a more effective counter to Yang's yang style of fighting.
+She then demonstrates a countermove to Jingzhou.
+Later, Jingzhou meets Tian Zhan and instructs him to lead and train 100 convicts that Ziyu had recruited.

-Jingzhou brings Tian to meet with Ziyu who informs him of Jingzhou's existence and role.
-Ziyu reveals to Tian that he plans to use his shadow to recapture Jingzhou by keeping Yang Cang occupied for three rounds.
-After he recaptures the city, he intends to become King and Tian will be the commander.
-The night before the duel, Jingzhou confesses that he is prepared to do anything for Xiao Ai.
-Xiao Ai goes to Jingzhou that night and spends the night with him while being watched by Ziyu through a secret peephole.
+Jingzhou brings Tian Zhan to meet Ziyu, who reveals Jingzhou's true identity as his decoy.
+Ziyu then tells Tian about his plan to send Jingzhou to recapture Jing Prefecture by keeping Yang Cang occupied for three rounds of a duel.
+After taking Jing Prefecture, Ziyu plans to become the new king while Tian will serve under him.
+The night before the duel, Jingzhou confesses that he is prepared to do anything for Xiaoai.
+Xiaoai spends the night with Jingzhou while Ziyu secretly watches them through a peephole.

-Jingzhou travels by water to the Jingzhou City Pass for the duel on a floating duel platform.
-Below the platform are Tian and the hundred armed convicts.
-Tian is shocked to see Qingping among them, who stowed away on the boat.
-Tian and the convicts secretly swim under the storm gates and enter the city while Yang Cang and other officials are preoccupied with the duel.
-Jingzhou beats Yang Cang in the first round but is defeated in the next two rounds of the three-round match.
-Yang Cang offers to call it a draw, but Jingzhou, seeing that the Yang banner has not yet toppled, challenges Yang Cang to continue.
-Yang says that this will be to the death.
+Jingzhou travels to Jing Prefecture to attend the duel on a floating platform.
+Below the platform are Tian Zhan and the 100 armed convicts.
+Tian is shocked to see Qingping among them, who has stowed away on the boat.
+Tian and the convicts infiltrate Jing Prefecture while Yang Cang and his men are distracted by the duel.
+Jingzhou beats Yang in the first round but loses in the next two.
+Yang Cang offers to consider it a draw but Jingzhou refuses and challenges him to continue the duel until one of them dies.